core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * The proxy's cache currently stores a fresh response for each of those CoAP servers.

 The specific way that the proxy uses to determine the CoAP servers currently members of the target CoAP group is out of scope for this document.
-As possible examples, the proxy can synchronize with a group manager server; rely on well-known time patterns used in the application or in the network for the addition of new CoAP group members; observe group join requests or IGMP/MLD multicast group join messages, e.g., if embedded in a multicast router.
+As possible examples, the proxy can synchronize with a group manager server; rely on well-known time patterns used by the application or in the network for the addition of new CoAP group members; observe group join requests or IGMP/MLD multicast group join messages, e.g., if embedded in a multicast router.

 When forwarding the group request to the servers, the proxy may have fresh responses stored in its cache for (some of) those servers.
 In such a case, the proxy uses (also) those cached responses to serve the original unicast group request, as defined below.